corelight/zeek2es/Readme.md

 The first script is [process_logs_as_datastream.sh](process_logs_as_datastream.sh) and given a list of logs and directories, will import them as such.
-The second script is [process_log.sh](process_log.sh), and it can be used to import logs as they are created in a directory.
+The second script is [process_log.sh](process_log.sh), and it can be used to import logs one at a time.
+This script can also be used to monitor logs created in a directory with `fswatch`.
 Both scripts have example command lines if you run them without any parameters.

 ```
 $ ./process_logs_as_datastream.sh